lemlac/mulem/docs/reference.md

             y: lhs.y + rhs.y,
         )

+impl Add      -- Use this prototype in scope.

 v1 = Vector2D(x: 1, y: 2)
 v2 = Vector2D(x: 3, y: 4)

 v1 + v2   -- Result: Vector2D(x: 4, y: 6)
 ```

 Custom operators can be defined with `op`.
 These must be defined above where they will be used so that the lexer can correctly identify user-defined operators.
+The symbol can be either entirely ASCII symbol characters or a valid variable name.
+It must not conflict with any other operator symbols in scope.
+If its a valid variable name, then that name can no longer be used as a variable name when the operator is in scope.

 ```
-Remainder :: op[order: 5.0, symbol: "rem", side: op.Infix]
+Remainder :: op[order: 5.0, symbol: "rem", side: op.Infix, rightAssoc: False]

 int :: impl[Remainder] =
     @inlined
     op[rem](self as lhs, rhs: int): int = lhs - rhs * (lhs // rhs)

-impl Remainder
+impl Remainder      -- Use this prototype in scope.

 15 rem 12    -- Result: 3
 ```

+It has to be defined above where it's being used otherwise if the lexer finds `a b c d​`, it won't know an operator from a variable or in what order they need to go in.

+You don't import the operator itself like `rem`​; you import the operator's prototype `Remainder` in this case​, and if that's in scope, then the operator is in use.
+Then, anytime the lexer sees `a rem b​` it knows that's an operation with a set order.
+It won't know what it does; that's for the parser who will look up the implementation of `Remainder​` on `a​`.
+If you used a custom operator on a type that doesn't implement it, then it would be the same kind of error you get if you used a built-in operator on the wrong types like `string + string`​ instead of `string <> string`​.

 [Advanced](#advanced) / [TOC](#table-of-contents)